2 September 2023

 Dr. Conrad Philipp

-- Interest to work in a holistic and interdisciplinary way on urban settlements and urban environment.
+- Interest to work in a holistic and interdisciplinary way on urban settlements and the urban environment.

 - Basics in GIS are desirable (no condition) and/or CAD.